lifeeth/spawn-eden/README.md

  - We recommend a virtualenv for using these scripts.

- - Install the dependecies for the scripts - Fabric and Cuisine.
+ - Install the dependencies for the scripts - Fabric and Cuisine.

    run: `pip install -r requirements.txt`